framos-gemini/gmp/README.md

 * dnf -y group install "Development Tools"

 ## Deployment instructions.
-This section describes the instructions for deploying the GMP and [any-command](https://github.com/gemini-hlsw/giapi-glue-cc/tree/develop/src/examples/any-command.cpp) example implemented in GIAPI-GLUE.
-The any-command is an example created by Gemini where developers can see how to implement a command subscriber using the GIAPI-GLUEcc library.
-Then, we are going to use the giapi-tester to send a command to the any-command example, emulating how a client of the system could send a command to a subscriber.
-There are more examples in the [src/examples](https://github.com/gemini-hlsw/giapi-glue-cc/tree/develop/src/examples) folder of the GIAPI-GLUEcc repository.
+This section describes the instructions for deploying the GMP and two examples ([any-command](https://github.com/gemini-hlsw/giapi-glue-cc/tree/develop/src/examples/any-command.cpp) and [apply-command](https://github.com/gemini-hlsw/giapi-glue-cc/tree/develop/src/examples/apply-command.cpp) implemented in GIAPI-GLUE.
+Then, we are going to use the giapi-tester to send a command to both examples, emulating how a client of the system could send a command to a subscriber.
+There are more examples in the [src/examples](https://github.com/gemini-hlsw/giapi-glue-cc/tree/develop/src/examples) folder of the GIAPI-GLUEcc repository where developers can see how to implement a command subscriber using the GIAPI-GLUE c++ library.

-For this example, the GMP and the any-command example will be deployed on the same machine.
+For this example, the GMP, the any-command and the apply-command will be deployed on the same machine.
 If you need deploy them on different machines, you have to modify the gmp.properties which are located in the src/examples folder.

-### Deployment GMP
+### GMP deployment
 Open a terminal or console to execute the following commands.
 ```
 > tar -xzvf gmp-server-igrins2-v0.2.0.tar.gz